jhotmann/tasker-phone-modes/README.md

 ![Other mode screenshot](https://raw.githubusercontent.com/jhotmann/tasker-phone-modes/master/ReadmeFiles/OtherMode.png "Other Mode")

 # TODO
-- Add ability to check for javascript updates on a daily basis
+- Add ability to check for JavaScript updates on a daily basis